Universal-Connect-Project/ucw-app/README.md

 That's it!
 If you have questions, please reach out to us.

 ### Docker images
 The images for this repo are available on [DockerHub](https://hub.docker.com/repositories/universalconnectfoundation).
-You can change the version of the images that you pull by setting the `DOCKER_IMAGE_SERVER` and `DOCKER_IMAGE_UI` values found in the `.env` file found in the project root.
+You can change the version of the images that you pull by setting the `DOCKER_IMAGE_SERVER` and `DOCKER_IMAGE_UI` values in the `.env` file found in the project root.

 ### A note about `docker login`